 To update the software of a vehicle after certification and even after the first registration is of increasing importance, for example for adding new functionalities, software corrections and recalls.

-This recommendation provides requirements for how the certification process described in the UNECE regulations and processes regarding information about the vehicle can be adapted to ensure compliance of any new software to those UNECE regulations, independent of whether the update is conducted with a wired connection or over the air.
+This recommendation provides requirements for how the certification process described in the UNECE regulations and processes regarding information about the vehicle can be adapted to ensure compliance of any new software to those UNECE regulations, independent of whether the update is conducted with a physical connection or over the air.

 This recommendation is an initial contribution for the IWG on ITS/AD to discuss and propose adaptions in order to implement software updates into the certification process and also for all updates to ensure their safe execution and the legal compliance with the UN program of work.